degzcs/rails-angular-lineman-example/README.md

 TRAZORO
 ====

 This is the repository for Trazoro web app.
 In this repository you will find both the backend (API in rails) and frontend (AngularJS).
 The main objective of this app is trace the colombian gold and to verify that it is legal.
-This app don't try to legalize the gold, it is only a way to manage the gold documentation and know where come from it and know every person who interact with it in the buy/sale process in Colombia.
+This app don't try to legalize the gold, it is only a way to manage the gold documentation and to know where it come from and every person who interacts in this process.

 ## Dependencies